icaroferre/AudioHit/README.md

 - **trim** (Default) : Detects the start and end points of the main content of the audio sample based on amplitude (whatever is above a certain threshold), trims the audio file to those start / end points, and apply a linear fade in/out.
 - **scale** : Generates 12 copies of the original sample and transposes each of them by +1 semitone.
 - **ref** : Generates a stereo file that has the original sample on the left side and a reference tone (tuned to C3) on the right side.
+This mode is designed to make it easier to record samples to tape machines and re-tune (using the tape machine's speed control) as the right channel can be used as a pitch reference.

 AudioHit also implements the [ot_utils](https://github.com/icaroferre/ot_utils) library to make it easier to concatenate the generated samples into a single .wav file (sample chain) and automatically generate a .ot slice file for the Elektron Octatrack.